Running AI at scale: What really powers performance (Hint: It’s not just the model)

 Significant advances are expected in AI infrastructure solutions.
 In addition to more efficient models and optimisation techniques, the development of cost-effective hardware solutions and smarter resource management are likely to drive progress.
 Current trends point to increased adoption of hybrid solutions that combine the benefits of on-premises and cloud systems.

-Operating an AI infrastructure is a complex task that requires continuous improvement and optimisation.
-Our experience shows that choosing the right architecture and applying optimisation strategies not only improves performance but also leads to significant cost savings.
 The key to success is to have a deep understanding of the workload, select the infrastructure and optimisation strategies that best suit it, and implement continuous monitoring and fine-tuning.
 Given the rapid evolution of AI technology, this is a dynamic process that requires constant attention and expertise.

 Let's talk about